nathanhsjc/configure-ad/README.md

 </p>
 <p>
 After the restart has been completed, log into CLIENT-1 and ping DC-1's private IP address.
 To do this, after logging into CLIENT-1 open up PowerShell and ping the private IP address of DC-1 to confirm that it's functioning properly.
-This shows that the ping has suceeded.
+This shows that the ping has succeeded.

 <p>